July 8, 2016

 Dear Ambassador Lousteau,

-We, the undersigned individuals and organizations, are writing to protest the arbitrary detention of Milagro Sala, the founder and leader of the Túpac Amaru Neighborhood Association (known popularly as the Túpac) in San Salvador in the province of Jujuy.
+We, the undersigned individuals and organizations, are writing to protest the arbitrary detention of Milagro Sala, the founder and leader of the Túpac Amaru Neighborhood Association (known popularly as the Túpac) in San Salvador de Jujuy.
 Ms. Sala was detained on January 16, 2016 after refusing to vacate a public plaza in San Salvador which historically has been an accepted form of protest.